Robert Wikeford: Irish career

-As he aged his duties as Primate became increasingly onerous.
-As early as 1383 he petitioned the Crown to be allowed to return to England, but was refused, on the ground that due to his knowledge of Irish affairs his services were still required there.
+As he aged, his duties as Primate became increasingly onerous.
+As early as 1383 he petitioned the Crown to be allowed to return to England, but was refused, on the ground that due to his knowledge of Irish affairs, his services were still required there, a point also made by the Irish Parliament at Naas.
 He was in England during the crisis year 1387, when the King and his opponents moved towards armed conflict, and attended the Great Council summoned by the King at Nottingham.
 Despite their past differences, he showed himself in this crisis to be a firm supporter of the King.

 In 1390 he was given leave to return to England for a year in the hope of improving his health, but he died in England on 29 August of that year.

 Character

 O'Flanagan praises him as a wise and learned judge and a man of great ability, and Willis gives a similarly favourable verdict.
 As Archbishop he was praised as being active and judicious in his management of the See of Dublin.
 However, the summary judgment given against him in the Aquitanian lawsuit, without Wikeford being allowed to speak in his own defence, suggests that he had influential enemies.
 As Lord Chancellor his quarrels with the Lord Lieutenant, the special envoy Nicholas Dagworth and the Earl of Ormond earned him a severe rebuke from King Richard II.
 The feud with Dagworth ended in a riot in which a man was killed, although there is no evidence that Wikeford was personally involved.
 As Archbishop he showed the harsher side of his character by expelling all beggars from his diocese in 1376, despite protests that many of them, so far from being "idle vagabonds", had worked hard on the restoration of St. Patrick's Cathedral, Dublin, in the time of Wikeford's predecessor Thomas Minot.